Updated June 8, 2023

 “Communication begins with Listening!”

-So the next time you find yourself in the middle of a frustrating conversation, focus on your listening.
-This will help you grasp what your audience wants to hear from you, so you find a way to tailor your communication for your audience to become receptive to it too.
-When you listen and your audience too listens, you are engaged in the best form of communication!
+So the next time you find yourself in a frustrating conversation, focus on your listening.
+This will help you grasp what your audience wants to hear from you, so you can tailor your communication to make your audience receptive too.